stanmart/blog/about.md

 tags: about
 ---

-I am an economist (and hopefully a soon-to-be PhD student) currently working at the Central Bank of Hungary.
-I like data visualization, machine learning, behavioral economics and dogs.
+Hi!
+I am a PhD candidate at the University of Zürich.
+I like industrial organization, behavioral economics, natural language processing, data visualization, and dogs.